sourcegraph/about/content/blogposts/2022/multi-version-upgrades.md

 This process didn't cause any clearly attributable problems for years.
 Around the time we started a serious hunt-to-kill effort for flaky tests in our CI pipelines, we started also [seeing initialization timeouts](https://github.com/sourcegraph/sourcegraph/issues/5721#issuecomment-540855232) we could attribute to reading and applying every single migration we've ever defined back-to-back.

 Because this problem would only get worse with time, we began to squash migration definitions by replacing the set of definitions at the head of the sequence with a single (yet equivalent) migration file.
-For Sourcegraph v3.9.0, we [squashed definitions](https://github.com/sourcegraph/sourcegraph/pull/5967) that were also defined in Sourcegraph v3.7.0 into to a single file.
-This cut startup time with an empty database from 20s to 5s, and also reduced the chance of hitting the startup timeout in our testing environment.
+For Sourcegraph v3.9.0, we [squashed definitions](https://github.com/sourcegraph/sourcegraph/pull/5967) that were also defined in Sourcegraph v3.7.0 into a single file.
+This cut startup time with an empty database from 20s to 5s and also reduced the chance of hitting the startup timeout in our testing environment.

 <Figure src="https://storage.googleapis.com/sourcegraph-assets/blog/multi-version-upgrades/mvu-simple-squash.png" alt="How old migration files are squashed." />